-3. Sequentially invoke each method in the list using the Message returned by the previous step

-- 4. If value returned by any step is null, a warning message will be logged, the pipeline will stop processing, and no Message will be returned to the 'replyToEPR' - 5.
+- 3. Sequentially invoke each method in the list using the Message returned by the previous step - 4.
+If the value returned by any step is null the pipeline will stop processing immediately. - 5.
 Callback method for success in each <action> element: If the list of methods in the 'process' attribute was executed successfully, the pipeline will analyze contents of the 'okMethod' attribute.
 If none is specified, processing will continue with the next <action> element.
 If a method name is provided in the 'okMethod' attribute, it will be invoked using the Message returned by the last method in step 3 - 6.
 Callback method for failure in each <action> element: If an Exception was thrown at any point in the pipeline, processing will be interrupted at that point, an error message will be logged, and contents of the 'exceptionMethod' tag will be analyzed and if present in the current action class, the method will be invoked using the Message returned by the last method in step 3.
 At present time, if no exceptionMethod was specified, the only output will be the logged error.
-Upcoming releases will route the Message to the faultTo EPR contained in the Message.
+If an ActionProcessingFaultException is thrown from any process method then an error message will be returned as per the rules defined in the next section.
+The contents of the error message will either be whatever is returned from the getFaultMessage of the exception, or a default Fault containing the information within the original exception.